kamakshyan/Saflow/README.md

 Clone or [download a release](https://github.com/IHasFishAndChips/Saflow/)

-THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE BABY!

  - [ ] Open `index.html` in your favorite text editor and launch the live server on the root folder.